may , u

 According to a survey by Lucidpress and Demand Metric, consistently presented brands are 3-4 times more likely to enjoy excellent brand visibility than those with an inconsistent brand presentation.
 A consistent brand builds recognition and trust, and has been seen to increase revenue by 33%.
 One survey showed that 81 percent of consumers said that they need to be able to trust the brand in order to buy from them.

-These statistics can be easily misinterpreted with business owners often reluctant to rebrand as they believe it could jeopardise their reputation and recognition.
+These statistics are often misinterpreted as business owners think a rebrand jeopardises their reputation and recognition.
 However, consistency is not just about keeping the same logo you had 10 years ago, it’s about your vision & values, key messages and visual identity – ensuring your colours, graphics and fonts are the same across all platforms.

 Keeping an outdated and inconsistent brand identity can, in fact, work against you.
-It not only tells your audience that you don’t keep up with current design trends, but it could tell them that you’re not keeping up to date with technology, innovation, sustainability and quality.
-This may not be true, but people are known to judge a book by its cover and first impressions last, so it’s important that we prevent those misconceptions.
+Your audience could perceive your brand as not keeping up with technology, innovation, sustainability and quality.
+This may not be entirely true, however, people do ‘judge a book by its cover’ so we want to prevent these misconceptions.